NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ### Does this plugin handle custom fields, roles or post types?

-No, it is focused only on registering Taxonomies.
+No, it is focused only on registering and supporting Taxonomies and their terms.

 There are a number of very good plugins for these functions.